abroroo/til/Algorithm Patterns/MinHeap.md

 ### Min Heap Tree Example

+**Min Heap is a tree where each parent node is smaller than or equal to its children.**

 Consider a Min Heap represented as an array: **[3, 5, 8, 10, 15, 12, 18]**

-This Min Heap follows the rule that each parent node is smaller than or equal to its children.
  Here's how it looks as a binary tree:

 ```
            3